Need tips on getting toddler to sleep in own bed? Check out these 6 tips to get your child to sleep—and stay—in his own bed the whole night.

 Dig into potential insecurities your child might feel so you can address them.
 You may find that another reason is keeping her from her bed.

 Temporary comforts like sleeping in their room or offering a special toy might help.
-Since my son felt scared of staying alone in his room, we started sleeping on the floor next to his bed.
+Since my son felt scared of staying alone in his room, we offered a few days of sleeping on the floor next to his bed.
 Then once he was fine with this arrangement, we would only go in when he would call for us.

 We lessened our presence until all he needed was for one of us to pop our heads in and reassure him we’re still here.
 Now he sleeps fine in his room without us having to sleep in there or bring him into our bed.

-Before placing him in his room and closing the door, give your child plenty of prep so he knows what to expect.
+Before placing her in her room and closing the door, give your child plenty of prep so she knows what to expect.

-He might still feel scared, but at least he’ll know what to expect rather than feel surprised.
+She might still feel scared, but at least she’ll know what to expect rather than feel surprised.

 5. Find something enjoyable about her bed and room

-Encourage your child to sleep in their own bed by making it fun.
-Find something that she loves and tie it to her sleeping experience.
+Encourage your child to sleep in his own bed by making it fun.
+Find something he loves and tie it to his sleeping experience.

 6. Pick a method that works for you and be consistent